jtejido-quollio/nas/RUNBOOK.md

 ```bash
 ./scripts/bootstrap.sh --build-images
 ```
-Use `--skip-deploy` if you only want dependencies installed.
+Use `--skip-deploy` if you only want dependencies installed, or `--skip-nfs` if you don't want the kernel NFS server installed.

 ### Optional: systemd service wrapper
 To run the bootstrap at boot, use the unit in `scripts/nas-bootstrap.service`: